ShayH1212/RISC-V-MCU/docs/simple_cpu/simple_cpu_overview.md

 - jump
 - result_src
 - alu_op

   These signals control how the instructions move through the datapath

 ### Branch Comparator

+This compares reg_read 1 and reg_read2 for conditional branche instructions and then it uses "func3"

+This allows for the following commands:
+- BEQ
+- BNE
+- BLT
+- BGE
+- BLTU
+- BGEU

 ### Data Memory
+The data memory stores values used by load and store instructions.
+It contains 512 words of 32-bit memory.
+Reads are combinational and writes occur on the rising clock edge when mem_write is enabled

 ### CPU Core

+The cpu_core module connects all of the processor modules into the complete single-cycle datapath.